 Mary Riggs Ramain is an introspective artist who creates distinctively poetic, photo-based fine art that is both deeply personal and, at the same time, universal.
 Her innovative approaches are inspired by experimental "accidents" which yield emotionally compelling images.
 She employs symbolism--both iconic and personal--to eloquently express her spiritual vision.

-In a recent online publication of All About Photo, Ann M. Jastrab, director of Rayco Gallery in San Francisco, CA, describes her kinesthetic response to the NOT MYSELF series--"a trembling".
+In an online publication of All About Photo, Ann M. Jastrab, former director of Rayco Gallery in San Francisco, CA, describes her kinesthetic response to the NOT MYSELF series--"a trembling".

 review of NOT MYSELF from LensCulture

-"Near Death Experience", "Remembering to Breathe" and "Becoming Visible" from NOT MYSELF have been acquired by The Museum of Fine Arts, Houston.
+"Near Death Experience", "Remembering to Breathe" and "Becoming Visible" from NOT MYSELF: A Path to Transcending Trauma have been acquired by The Museum of Fine Arts, Houston.